The Ripple Effect Therapy

 Where does Walk and Talk take place?

 I have a number of different places to walk and talk that are suitable for different abilities.
-These include the very accessible Lyme Valley Park in Newcastle-under-Lyme.
+These include the very accessible Lyme Valley Park in Newcastle-under-Lyme., Hanchurch Woods, Downs Banks, etc. You don't have to be fit!
+The routes are based around your needs.

 How does it work?